 Medium saucepan full of broth and cut vegetables on a gas stovetop

-Cut the chicken into bite-sized pieces and fry those in a large skillet with a bit of butter and season with salt and pepper.
+Cut the chicken into bite-sized pieces and fry those in a large skillet with a bit of butter or vegetable oil and season with salt and pepper.
 Cook the chicken until it is completely cooked through.

 Large skillet with bite-sized chicken sauteing in butter on a gas stovetop

-Add another tablespoon of butter to the pan and pour in the frozen mixed vegetables.
-Stir these for a few minutes until they are tender, then push them to the side of the pan with the chicken.
+Add another tablespoon of butter to the pan and pour in the frozen mixed vegetables in a single layer.
+Stir these for a few minutes with the cooked chicken until they are tender, then push them to the side of the pan with the chicken.

 Large skillet with bite-sized chicken and frozen vegetables sauteing in butter on a gas stovetop